pmehra1/vbookstore_offlineordering/README.md

 Note: Maven is needed to package the application to an executable jar file.
 Java should also be installed to run the application.

 1. Clone or download the project.
-2. Go to the module vbookstore-ordering.
-Open a command prompt.
+2. Open a command prompt.
+3. Go to the module vbookstore-common.
+Type mvn install and enter.
+4. Go to the module vbookstore-billing.
+Type mvn install and enter.
+5. Go to the module vbookstore-orders.
+Type mvn install and enter.
-3. Type mvn package and enter.
+6. Go to the module vbookstore-ordering.
+Type mvn package and enter.
 It will create an executable jar vbookstore-offline-ordering-{project version}.jar under vbookstore-ordering folder.
-4. Type java -jar vbookstore-offline-ordering-{project version}.jar.
+7. Type java -jar vbookstore-offline-ordering-{project version}.jar.
 The application runs, displaying the 3 inputs received, the cannonical xml and the email body generated.
-5. Ctrl+C to stop the application.
+8. Ctrl+C to stop the application.